authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

     personal avatar, then the mailbox provider SHOULD display the BIMI logo for the domain if the message qualifies for such display.

+Any other values MUST be ignored and not included in and added headers.
+A mailbox provider MAY choose to treat an invalid preference value as a failing record.

     ABNF:

     bimi-logo-preference = "s" *WSP "=" *WSP %s "personal"/"bimi" bimi-sep